MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

  - On Mac: http://www.mono-project.com/download/#download-mac
  - On Linux: sudo apt-get install mono-runtime libmono-reflection-cil Then, open a terminal in this folder and run "mono MinecraftClient.exe".
-If you cannot authenticate on Mono be cause you have TLS/HTTPS/Certificate errors, you'll need to run `mozroots --import --ask-remove` once or install `ca-certificates-mono` (See [#1708](https://github.com/MCCTeam/Minecraft-Console-Client/issues/1708#issuecomment-893768862)).
+If you cannot authenticate on Mono because you have TLS/HTTPS/Certificate errors, you'll need to run `mozroots --import --ask-remove` once or install `ca-certificates-mono` (See [#1708](https://github.com/MCCTeam/Minecraft-Console-Client/issues/1708#issuecomment-893768862)).
 If Mono crashes, retry with `mono-complete` instead of `mono-runtime`.
 Use at least Mono v4.0.

 Using Docker do the following: